Generic name: Vitamin B Complex and Iron Combinations Tablets and Capsules [ VYE-ta-min-bee-KOM-pleks-kom-bi-NAY-shuns ]

 - Change in color of stool to green.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects at https://www.fda.gov/medwatch.

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about Integra Plus (multivitamin with iron)

-- Side Effects
+- Side effects

-- Dosage Information
+- Dosage information

-- Drug Interactions
+- Drug images